jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Task Search

-Task Search is a feature of the Tick It site, users will have
+Task Search is a feature of the Tick It site giving users the ability to search for tasks or users via a keyword query search bar.

 <details>
 <summary>Task Search image</summary>